cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

    },
 ```

-We gave checker's module access to leaderboard's keeper.
-Therfore you will need to modify `testutils/keeper/checkers.go`, find:
+We gave the checkers' module access to the leaderboard's keeper.
+Therefore you will need to modify `testutils/keeper/checkers.go`.
+Locate:

 ```golang
     k := keeper.NewKeeper(